 The FLEX program, which is funded by the United States Government, is committed to providing all eligible students with the opportunity to take part in the program.
 This includes students with disabilities.
-Since the program began in 1993, over 270 students from Eurasia with visual, hearing, motor, and other disabilities have become FLEX participants.
+Since the program began in 1993, over 300 students with visual, hearing, motor, and other disabilities have become FLEX participants.
 All FLEX participants have the opportunity to gain a greater understanding of other cultures, increase their skills and self-esteem, acquire new language skills, expand their career opportunities, and so much more.
 Study abroad can be a life-changing experience and the gateway to becoming independent and better able to overcome challenges.
 FLEX does not discriminate based on physical ability or disability.
 As long as an applicant meets the age, grade, and citizenship requirements for participation which are listed below, s/he may apply to the program.
 FLEX can accommodate applicants with a wide range of disabilities, and corresponding testing materials are available in a variety of formats.
 Please contact your local American Councils office so that we can best accommodate your needs.

 MIUSA Students with disabilities who become finalists of the FLEX program attend a one-week independence skills and goal-setting workshop in Eugene, Oregon in early August, before traveling to their U.S. host communities.
 This workshop is organized by Mobility International, USA (MIUSA), a leading disability rights organization.
 The MIUSA workshop will include: • Interactive sessions on life in the U.S. for people with disabilities, including rights and opportunities in education and community activities; • Activities to build leadership, teamwork, and problem-solving skills; and • Action planning to achieve short- and long-term goals for the FLEX year. (http://www.miusa.org/exchange/currentprogs/flexyesasmyle)

 I have a disability – can I participate in FLEX?